 Are you, or someone you know, feeling overwhelmed, worried or sad either during pregnancy or soon after the birth of a baby?
 If so, this could be Perinatal Mood Disorder (PMD).
-PMD is very common – one in seven women and one in ten men experience it as new parents.
+PMD is very common – one in five women and one in ten men experience it as new parents.
 However help is at hand because Karitane has a great wealth of experience helping families in this situation.

 Our interventions assist parents to understand what has contributed to their low mood or anxiety or other mental health concerns and support you to adapt to your role as a parent.
 For example exploring unrealistic expectations of parenthood, rigid and controlling thinking, impacts of a history of childhood trauma or grief and loss.
-As a parent-infant service all of our interventions keep the baby in mind and aim to strengthen your relationship with your child.
+As a parent-infant service all of our interventions keep the baby in mind and aim to strengthen your relationship with your child

 The following programs are provided at Jade House (Carramar or Camden):

 - Individual and family supportive therapy

 - Sessional psychiatric services, including prescription and monitoring of medications if required

 - Day stay with our Child and Family Health Nurse

 - Parent-Infant Therapy and Groups

 - Music therapy groups

 At Jade House you have access to our Day Stay facility, which provides support and education for sleep and settling, feeding, infant management and nutrition.